securityai/securityai/README.md

 A central umbrella repository for `securityai` organization.

-Opensource AI and neural networks real-time monitoring of DDoS attacks and other whitehat security of IT objects using cloud technologies using various data sources and web scraping. (?)
+Opensource cloud-first AI and neural networks real-time monitoring of DDoS attacks and other whitehat security of IT objects using various data sources and web scraping. (?)